louisbranch/rid/README.md

-Application that outputs PDF files
+Application that mimics an University ID generator